 Physical Activity: With the great weather and summer holidays, there are often more physical events around the summer months.
 However, being out in the sun and engaging in outdoor sporting events requires a higher caloric intake.
 While this may be an easily manageable thing for the regular eater, those who struggle with eating disordered behaviors may find this difficult.

 Social Media: With time off from school and all the summer events and holidays social media floods with unreal expectations for summer body types.
 This can be overwhelming for women struggling with body dysmorphia as they feel increased pressure to manage unrealistic body expectations.

 Changing Routines: With summer comes time off from school.
 If a woman struggling with eating disorders is in high school or college, this change can be detrimental.
 Without supervision or a set schedule, individuals struggling with eating disorders may find it harder to keep up with managing healthy eating habits.

 Furthermore, outpatient eating disorder treatment means not having to leave home to get help.
 This is because outpatient treatment requires only a few hours during the daytime to receive care.
-This allows many individuals to get the help they need in the summertime so they can get back to going to school in the fall with the knowledge they’ve gained during their time in treatment.
+This allows many individuals to get the help they need in the summertime so they can get back to going to school in the fall.
+And do so with the knowledge they’ve gained during their time in treatment.

-If you think that summer is the best time to get the help you or a loved one needs to heal from eating disorder behaviors, Willow Place for Women is here to help.
+Do you think that summer is the best time to get the help you need to heal from eating disorder behaviors?
+If so, Willow Place for Women is here to help.

 We offer support for women of any age struggling with eating disorders, trauma, and substance abuse.
 And provide women with the tools they need to gain lasting healing so they can overcome their eating disorder for good.
 If you’re ready to learn more about what an outpatient eating disorder treatment center can do for you, contact us today.